-14 EXAMPLE 5 Underspecified definitions of objects may occur in all contexts that allow the initializer syntax as described in the constraints.
+16 EXAMPLE 8 Underspecified definitions of objects may occur in all contexts that allow the initializer syntax as described in the constraints.
 In particular they can be used to ensure type safety of for-loop controlling expressions.

-Here, regardless of the integer rank or signedness of the type of j, i will have the type of j.
-So, after possible promotion, the two operands of the < operator in the controlling expression are guaranteed to have the same type, and, in particular, the same signedness.
+Here, regardless of the integer rank or signedness of the type of j, j will have the non-atomic unqualified type of j.
+So, after lyalue conversion and possible promotion, the two operands of the < operator in the controlling expression are guaranteed to have the same type, and, in particular, the same signedness.